python-can-define-radio/sdr-course/classroom_activities/033-TaRPS-button.md

 This exercise demonstrates how to use a button to control a parameter.
+You could, for example, use this for transmitting Morse Code.

 Copy and paste your Transmitting flowgraph from `030-Transmit-and-Receive-Pure-Sine.md`.